 General Battery Safety and Advice

 Lithium-ion cells must be used safely and sensibly.
 They are very sensitive to charging characteristics and could burn, and on some rare occasions, vent, if handled incorrectly.

 We have created some DOs and DON’T’s for you to follow:

-- DO Always charge in or on a fire-proof surface.
+- Always charge in or on a fire-proof surface.

-- DO remove your atomiser and disconnect the battery if your e-cigarette or device begins activating by itself, immediately.
+- Remove your atomiser and disconnect the battery if your e-cigarette or device begins activating by itself, immediately.
 DO NOT use the battery, nor the atomiser from this point on and DO NOT leave either of the components connected in your pocket, in your nightstand, or out of visibility where you can not immediately separate the two components.

-- DO keep batteries out of reach of children or pets, at all times.
+- Keep batteries out of reach of children and pets at all times.

 And please note: JAC VAPOUR LTD cannot be held responsible for damage if there is any modification of the batteries/chargers in any shape or form (including pack making).
 We are not responsible for any damage caused by misuse or mishandling of Lithium-ion batteries and chargers.
 We will not be held responsible or liable for any injury, damage, or defect, permanent or temporary that may be caused by the use of any batteries.